 What are your legal obligations under the Modern Slavery Act?

 The Modern Slavery Act makes it a criminal offence for a person or organisation to engage in any form of ‘modern slavery’ practices.
 It requires larger organisations (with an aggregate annual turnover not less than £36m) to publish an annual statement detailing the steps they have taken to ensure slavery and human trafficking is not taking place.

 The Slavery and Human Trafficking Statement (the SHT statement) must cover the organisation itself – including parts of the business not based in the UK – and also its entire supply chain.
 The SHT Statement should be approved by the organisation’s board of directors and signed by a director (or equivalent).
 A link to the SHT statement should be published in a prominent place on the organisation’s website.

-In 2017 the CIOB collaborated with Stronger Together, an industry alliance, to provide a Toolkit to help construction businesses shape their response as they tackle modern slavery.
+CIOB have collaborated with Stronger Together, an industry alliance, to provide a Toolkit to help construction businesses shape their response as they tackle modern slavery.
 The toolkit has been created for every construction business.
 There is no geographic or size limitation – organisations could be minor operations with just two to three people up to large multinationals.

 FIS Members can access our Webinar on Right to Work and Modern Slavery, held on the 20th May 2021 here